bryanknox/bryanknox.github.io/_posts/2021-12-07-dotnet-user-secrets-cli-notes.md

 ## Description

 The `dotnet user-secrets` tool (a.k.a.
-Secrets Manager tool) is a .NET CLI tool that is part of ASP.NET Core.
+Secret Manager tool) is a .NET CLI tool that is part of ASP.NET Core.

 `dotnet user-secrets` is a command line tool for:
 - Adding or updating user secrets IDs in Visual Studio project files.